toppers/hakoniwa-px4sim/drone_physics/README.md

 ## Acknowledgement

 I thank Dr. Nonami for writing the detailed description of the math around the drone development.
-And also I thank @tmori for leading this Hakoniwa project.
+And also I thank （[@tmori](https://github.com/tmori)）for connecting Hakoniwa to PX4, QGroundControl, and Unity, and spending a long time testing the drone flight virtually, and also for leading this whole Hakoniwa project.